 - Getting Around: Shuttle buses are not running, and Yosemite Hospitality is not operating bus tours.
 Be prepared to walk, bike or drive.
 If you’d like to bike, bring your own bike or rent one in the park.

 - Staying Safe: Follow park guidance, closures and modifications.
 The park is encouraging people to recreate responsibly by staying home if they are sick, and by maintaining social distance, avoiding high-risk activities, and wearing a cloth face covering when it isn’t possible to stay at least 6 feet from others.

 - Lodging and Camping

-- Yosemite Hospitality lodging: According to the Yosemite Hospitality site, the Ahwahnee Hotel and Yosemite Valley Lodge are open; Curry Village is operating at half capacity; Housekeeping Camp is temporarily closed; and White Wolf Lodge, Tuolumne Meadows Lodge and High Sierra Camps are closed for the season.
+- Yosemite Hospitality lodging: According to the Yosemite Hospitality site, the Ahwahnee Hotel and Yosemite Valley Lodge are open; Curry Village is operating at half capacity; and Housekeeping Camp, White Wolf Lodge, Tuolumne Meadows Lodge and High Sierra Camps are closed for the season.
 See more on the Yosemite Hospitality (travelyosemite.com).

 - Wilderness Access: The Yosemite Wilderness is open for hiking and backpacking.
 As always, permits and bear-proof food canisters are required for overnight wilderness trips.
-For 2020, all wilderness permits are being processed and distributed online; there is no in-park permit pick-up.
+For 2020, all summer and early autumn wilderness permits are being processed and distributed online (no in-park permit pick-up).
+Winter permits (November-April) are required, but are not being issued online.
+Winter permits are available via self-registration at any permit pick-up station in the park.
 Learn more and apply for a permit: yosemite.org/wilderness-permits.

 Bringing Yosemite to You